stevematney/writing/web-components/micro-frontend-composition-with-web-components.md

 the old Web Component can continue on using it until they're ready to update.

 It's important to note that, following the
-[`Semantic Versioning model`](https://semver.org/), the URL version of Micro Frontend Web Components should only be updated with major versions and on breaking changes.
-These URL-versioned releases eliminate the ability to release the new change without downstream cooperation.
-Any dependents will need to manually update the Web Component's URL to get the new version, so releasing new major versions for changes that aren't breaking, or releasing minor or patch versions in the URL will severely hinder a team's flow of continuous improvement.
+[`Semantic Versioning model`](https://semver.org/), the URL and tag version of Micro Frontend Web Components should only be updated with major versions and on breaking changes.
+These URL-versioned or tag-versioned releases eliminate the ability to release the new change without downstream cooperation.
+Any dependents will need to manually update the Web Component's URL and/or HTML tag to get the new version, so releasing new major versions for changes that aren't breaking, or releasing minor or patch versions in the URL will severely hinder a team's flow of continuous improvement.

 ## Wrap-Up